blewis1014/Twitter-Disinformation/README.md

 ### Q4
 *(2 points)*

 Compare the number of tweets per domain (from Q3) with the original D1 data and your domain dataset from Q1 (for the D2 dataset).

+Questions to answer:
-What are the top 5 shared domains in each set?
+* What are the top 5 shared domains in each set?
 How do these compare?
+* The datasets will have different numbers because of different number of tweets captures, but how do the distributions compare?
+An eCDF ([Week-03 InfoVis](https://docs.google.com/presentation/d/1qBZreni_aXcBbj4K5xAPvt2IPP7nVfv_DCtslINcehc/edit?usp=sharing), slide 24) might be helpful in comparing the distributions.

 ## Extra Credit